 Lyon bomb suspect had pledged allegiance to IS

-France's counter-terrorism prosecutor says the main suspect in the bombing last week in the French city of Lyon that wounded 14 people had pledged allegiance to the Islamic State.
+The main suspect in the bombing last week in the French city of Lyon that wounded 14 people had pledged allegiance to the Islamic State group, France's counter-terrorism prosecutor said on Friday.

-Remy Heitz said in a statement on Friday that the 24-year-old man has admitted making the bomb and will be presented to an investigating judge.
+Remy Heitz said in a statement the 24-year-old man has admitted making the bomb and depositing the device in front of a bakery.
+He will be brought before an investigating judge.

-Identified as Mohamed Hichem M., the suspect was arrested on Monday.
-He arrived in France on a tourist visa in August 2017 and was unknown to police services.
+The suspect, identified only as Mohamed Hichem M., was arrested on Monday.
+He arrived in France on a tourist visa in August 2017 but failed to leave again.
+Police did not give his nationality but some French media reported that he was Algerian.
+He was unknown to police services before the incident.

-The suspect could be charged with attempted murders, criminal terrorist conspiracy and manufacturing, possessing and carrying an explosive device in relation with a terrorist undertaking.
+He could be charged with attempted murder, criminal terrorist conspiracy and manufacturing, possessing and carrying an explosive device in relation with a terrorist undertaking.

 French President Emmanuel Macron had called the explosion an "attack" but no group has claimed responsibility for the explosion yet.